tejasladani999/examfear/README.md

 #ExamFear provides free educational content, especially focusing on Computer Science subjects like Android, Java, JavaScript, Web Analytics, Software Engineer primarily targeting students preparing for exams.

-About
+This side is also available on this link : https://tejasladani999.github.io/examfear/ About
 ExamFear is a static website built using HTML, CSS, Bootstrap, and JavaScript.
 It serves as a platform to provide educational resources and materials for exam preparation.
 Whether you're a student looking for study materials or a teacher wanting to share resources, ExamFear is here to help!